TikhonovFenichelReductions.jl

 Computing a Reduced System

 To compute a reduced system, there must exist a non-singular point $x_0\in\mathcal{V}(f^{(0)})$, such that the irreducible component of $\mathcal{V}(f^{(0)})$ containing $x_0$ has dimension $s$.
-We define $r=n-s$.
-Then, one needs to find a product decomposition, i.e. $\psi(x)\in\mathbb{R}(x)^{r\times1}$ and $P(x)\in\mathbb{R}^{n\times r}$ admitting
+Let $r=n-s$.
+We need to find a product decomposition for $f^{(0)}$, i.e. $\psi(x)\in\mathbb{R}[x]^{r\times1}$ and $P(x)\in\mathbb{R}(x)^{n\times r}$ admitting

 \[f^{(0)}(x) = P(x)\psi(x)\]

-such that $\textup{rank}\;P(x_0) = \textup{rank}\;D\psi(x_0) = r$ and
+in an open Zariski neighbourhood $\mathcal{U}_{x_0}$, such that $\textup{rank}\;P(x_0) = \textup{rank}\;D\psi(x_0) = r$ and

-\[\mathcal{V}(f^{(0)}) \cap \mathcal{U}_{x_0} = \mathcal{V}(\psi) \cap \mathcal{U}_{x_0}\]
+\[\mathcal{V}(f^{(0)}) \cap \mathcal{U}_{x_0} = \mathcal{V}(\psi) \cap \mathcal{U}_{x_0}.\]

-for an open Zariski neighbourhood $\mathcal{U}_{x_0}$.
 Then, the reduced system in the sense of Tikhonov is given as

-\[\dot{x} = \left[1_n - P(x)A(x)^{-1} D\psi(x)\right] f^{(1)}(x)\]
+\[\dot{x} = \left[1_n - P(x)(D\psi(x)P(x))^{-1}D\psi(x)\right] f^{(1)}(x)\]

 Dependencies